Enterprise Rent-A-Car: Safety

 During model years 2006–2008, 66,000 of the Chevrolet Impalas the company ordered were purchased without side-curtain airbags, saving the company $11.5 million ($175 per vehicle), though the airbags were standard in retail models.
 The practice, which the company notes does not "violate any federal mandate", came to national attention when cars being retired from their rental fleet were sold with claims that side-curtain air bags were included.
 About 5,000 Chevrolet Cobalts and Buick LaCrosses were also purchased with the side air bags omitted.
 Enterprise admitted that it inaccurately advertised and sold 745 Chevrolet Impalas—model years 2006 through 2008—that were identified online as having side air bags, when in fact they did not.
 A company spokesman said that it would inform customers who had bought the cars, and offer to buy them back from the customers.

 According to Safety Research and Strategies, a safety research firm that regularly works with the automotive industry, deleting safety features is a highly unusual practice.
 "I’ve never seen a standard safety feature removed from a vehicle.
 I’ve been doing this work for 17 years and, until now, had yet to see this happen," said Sean Kane of Safety Research and Strategies.

 Slogans

 In August 1998, Enterprise took legal action against car rental competitors Hertz and Advantage in regards to similarities between the companies' slogans.
 In 1994, Enterprise adopted the slogan "We'll pick you up."
 Four years later, the company felt that Hertz and Advantage were using slogans at the time that imitated its own too closely.
 Hertz rejected the claim, with the company's assistant general counsel David Parkoff saying Hertz, "believes that it can use the English language words 'we'll pick you up' and their variants in a descriptive/informational sense as it presently does and that Enterprise's claim of trademark rights in those words is misplaced and does not prevent such use."

 Months before, in May, a judge ruling ordered the Rent-a-Wreck of America rental agency to stop using slogans containing the phrase "pick you up."

+Renting cars to ICE agents

+In January 2026, protesters targeted Enterprise rental locations in Minnesota after Enterprise was accused by the Sunrise Movement of renting cars to ICE agents during Operation Metro Surge.
+Participants disrupted operations by creating reservations for rental cars and subsequently canceling those reservations in order to limit vehicle availability to ICE.